 In-person Physical Therapy Evaluations by a Pelvic Floor Physical Therapist

-Talk Therapy with licenced counselors and therapists
+Talk Therapy with licensed counselors and therapists

-Although painful intercourse after childbirth and sexual dysfunction are relatively prevelant, women are often embarrassed and unlikely to discuss their sex-life with their provider.
+Although painful sex after childbirth and sexual dysfunction are relatively prevalent, women are often embarrassed and unlikely to discuss their sex-life with their women’s health provider.
 Unfortunately, even those that are brave enough to ask questions are sometimes told that what they’re experiencing is normal, not a big deal, or they may be advised to wait it out.
 According to the American College of Obstetricians and Gynecologists, many providers are uncomfortable asking about sexual health for a variety of reasons including a lack of adequate knowledge/training in diagnosis and management, an underestimation of the prevalence of the issue, or lack of clinical time to address the issue.

 Each provider’s goal is to provide the best possible care for their patients, but we can’t be the experts on everything.
 Providing our patients with the resources that they need to address their postpartum needs is important in order to support and heal the whole person.